 Plants Verses Zombies Sun-shroom Lamp

 Around the same time I designed the lamp for my mom, I designed a lamp for myself.
-Having a really dim bedside lamp is super useful (especially the remote) so I figured I’d make one.
+Having a really dim bedside lamp is super useful (especially with the remote), so I figured I’d make one.
 I’m an avid fan of an oldish video game called Plants vs. Zombies.
 In this game there is a plant called a Sun-shroom that I find rather cute, and I figured I had the skill to bring them into the real world.
-After a bit of CADing I was left with this, which I’m pretty happy with:
+After CADing for bit, I got to this, which I’m pretty happy with:

 I’ll post updates on this as I go, but as I ordered a package to the wrong address (the problem with moving a lot!), I won’t be able to work on this one for awhile.